 With complicated projects like kitchens and baths, this is even more true.
 On many home shows, you’ll see designers and developers jump into a project with nothing more than a cabinet layout.
 They might walk around and talk about where they think they want some lights, doors and windows to go.
-That’s not a plan about buying the best crossbow for hunting.
+That’s not a plan.
 It won’t tell the electrician or plumbers or carpenters where things are supposed to go, what is staying, and what is being demolished.
 You won’t know what the project will cost.
 Without a complete set of plans, you can’t get a construction permit, so your project may be worth less when you go to resell or refinance.
 Without a complete set of drawings, mistakes will be made, so you may end up paying even more to correct the mistakes made.

 Typically, planning one of our bathrooms or kitchens will take a few weeks.
 This includes the time to create a layout and select products with the clients.
 Given carte blanche, our designer can reduce this time significantly, but few clients want to be left out of the planning phase.